-Historically, the Authority partnered with SunTrust Banks Inc. (SunTrust) to accomplish its mission of affordable financing alternatives through the issuance of guaranteed and non-guaranteed loans.
+Historically, the Authority partnered with SunTrust Banks, Inc. (SunTrust) to accomplish its mission of affordable financing alternatives through the issuance of guaranteed and non-guaranteed loans.
 Although the Authority terminated its partnership with SunTrust as of December 31, 2013, the Authority must maintain defined required funds at SunTrust until its borrowers pay guaranteed loan balances in full.
-During fiscal year 2016, the Authority maintained eight guaranteed and 19 non-guaranteed loans with SunTrust totaling \$261,163.
-The Authority estimates borrowers will pay all outstanding guaranteed loan balances in full by July 2018.
+During fiscal year 2017, the Authority maintained four guaranteed and 12 non-guaranteed outstanding loans with SunTrust totaling approximately \$135,000.
+As of January 31, 2018, all guaranteed loan balances were paid in full.